sysgears/apollo-universal-starter-kit/docs/tools/cli.md

 yarn cli
 ```

-In the command line, you'll see how to use the CLI, the available commands, and the optional parameters (flags), which
+In the command line, you'll see how to use the CLI, the available commands, and the optional parameters, which you can
-you can pass to the commands:
+pass to the commands:

 ```bash
 yarn cli